particle-iot/docs/src/content/datasheets/photon-shields.md

 The Internet Button is not only an easy way to get started on the Internet of Things, it's also a clean and simple way to start building your own prototypes.
 Quickly start playing with LEDs, multiple buttons, an accelerometer and more without any wires or soldering.

-Internet Button Github library [here](https://github.com/spark/internetbutton).
+Internet Button Github library referenced [here](https://github.com/spark/internetbutton).

 **NOTE:** There is a known issue with the current release of the Internet Button.
 On the PCB, the silkscreen labels are incorrect.
 The correct mapping is, from **right** to **left**, "1-2-3-4", *not* "4-3-2-1" as annotated on the PCB.
 For super double extra clarity, please see the following pin mapping label table:</span>